Paul Noel Fiorino: 2006 Colorado gubernatorial campaign

 Fiorino first ran for office in 2006 where he attempted to become an independent candidate for Governor of Colorado alongside Heather Anne McKibben.
 He attempted to email media outlets, complaining about the lack of reporting given to minor candidates, he was not invited to a gubernatorial debate.
 Fiorino later said that he was first called to run for office because of budget cuts to arts in public schools.
 On election day, Fiorino received less than 1%, however, he was the first independent candidate to ever appear on a Colorado gubernatorial ballot.

 2022 Colorado gubernatorial campaign

 The Unity Party of Colorado nominated Fiorino alongside Cynthia Munhos de Aquino Sirianni for Governor of Colorado in 2022.
 He was endorsed by the Colorado Music and Business Organization and fellow perennial candidate Gary Swing, who won 5% in the 2016 United States Senate election in Arizona.

 2024 presidential campaign

 Fiorino was nominated by the Unity Party of America over Google Meet on April 6, 2024.
 The party is broadly centrist and supports a balanced budget amendment to the United States Constitution, the elimination of the federal income tax, and Congressional term limits.
-However, the ballot-qualifies Unity Party of Colorado rejected Fiorino as their nominee, choosing to nominate Socialist Cornel West by a margin of 95%-5% at their nominating convention.
+However, the Unity Party of Colorado—the only Unity Party affiliate with ballot access—rejected Fiorino as their nominee, choosing to nominate Cornel West by a margin of 95%-5% at their own nominating convention.